varlardohaeris/emacs-archives/gnu/so-long-readme.txt

 * Change Log:

+1.1.1 - Identical to 1.1, but fixing an incorrect GNU ELPA release.
+1.1   - Utilise `buffer-line-statistics' in Emacs 28+, with the new
+        `so-long-predicate' function `so-long-statistics-excessive-p'.
+      - Increase `so-long-threshold' from 250 to 10,000.
+      - Increase `so-long-max-lines' from 5 to 500.
+      - Include `fundamental-mode' in `so-long-target-modes'.
+      - New user option `so-long-mode-preserved-minor-modes'.
+      - New user option `so-long-mode-preserved-variables'.
 1.0   - Included in Emacs 27.1, and in GNU ELPA for prior versions of Emacs.
       - New global mode `global-so-long-mode' to enable/disable the library.
       - New user option `so-long-action'.